 Instant film doesn’t have the best reputation when it comes to longevity.
 However, there are ways to go about preserving your film and still getting to enjoy or display it.

 The best way to preserve instant film, is by keeping them away from light, heat, and moisture.
-To make them last longer, you will want to store them in a dark space away from sunlight.
-However, you can display them in darker areas or using UV picture frames to protect them.
+To make them last longer, you will want to store them away from sunlight.
+However, you can display them in in dim areas of your house, out of direct sunlight, or using UV picture frames to protect them.

 Depending on the photo you took, you may want it to last forever and are willing to store it to keep that moment.
 However, there are also ways you can show off the photo, but there is still the risk of damage occurring.
 To find out exactly how to prevent your instant film from fading, and learn how to display it, keep reading.